Symptoms and diagnosis of ALL

 • Physical examination: Listening to your chest, feeling your abdomen, asking questions about how you have been feeling recently.

 • Blood tests, such as a full blood count.
+This finds out the levels of the different types of blood cells in your blood.

 • Bone marrow biopsy: Taking a sample of your bone marrow (and maybe bone) and looking at it under a microscope to see the number and type of cells in it.